5 Legitimate Work-From-Home Jobs

-We live in tough times.
-Those who are not unemployed are under-employed.
-Many people agonize between taking a second job and family time.
-My goal is to share with you some legitimate work-from-home jobs that will allow you to earn extra income for your family from the comfort of your own home on your schedule.
+My goal is to share with you some legitimate work from home jobs that will allow you to earn extra income for your family part time from the comfort of your own home on your schedule.

 Many of these examples I have personally used to add extra income to my household when needed.
-I am not going to focus on starting an online business in this post (although, for the diligent there is money to be made in blogging, Adsense, creating your own products, selling on Ebay, and affiliate sales.)
-Instead, I want to introduce to you a few reputable work-from-home companies that will pay you for your work.
-All of these will send 1099’s for tax purposes.
+I am not going to focus on starting an online business or starting a blog in this post (although, for the diligent there is money to be made in blogging (FREE Book here), Adsense, creating your own products, selling on Ebay, and affiliate sales.)

 5 legit opportunities to work from home